 C. Facilitating Online Participation.

-Because some Faculty Senators are, by nature of their job duties in other parts of the state, routinely unable to meet in-person, the Senate Chair and Administrative Associate shall seek to schedule a meeting room most technologically conducive to remote (online) participation by Senators.
+Because some Faculty Senators are, by nature of their job duties in other parts of the state, routinely unable to meet in-person, the Senate Chair and Administrative Associate shall seek to schedule a meeting room most technologically conducive to remote (online) participation by Senators, including microphones and loudspeakers to make in-room discussion audible for online participants and vice versa.

-Faculty whose regular appointment is on the Bozeman campus are strongly encouraged to attend meetings in-person.
+Because of inherent limitations to open and fluid discussion in hybrid meeting of large groups, online attendance should not be used simply for the convenience of local Senators.
+Faculty whose regular appointment is on the Bozeman campus are expected to attend meetings in-person except in exigent circumstances (e.g. health, family needs), and not to regularly attend online.

 D. Presence and Participation of the Public.

 Members of the public, including other MSU personnel, are invited to speak during Public Comment periods, for up to two minutes per person.
-To speak,, they should raise a hand and be recognized by a presiding officer (typically Chair or Chair-Elect).
+To speak, in-person and online participants should raise a hand and be recognized by a presiding officer (typically Chair or Chair-Elect).

 With the exception of the Public Comment period on a meeting agenda, only Senators may speak to the assembly during Senate meetings.
 Senators wishing to speak should raise a hand and wait to be called upon by the meeting’s presiding officers.